Description

 and_sub_policy:

-- name: define-other-service
+- name: services-using-tail_sampling-policy

 type: string_attribute